draxios/bizzymod/README.md

 # About
 ## Moon Mod
 Moon Mod is Bizzy's creation for Moon so that Moon can fix Left 4 Dead 2 in ways that its retarded developers didn't get right somehow.
-It's very underappreciated because most people are idiots and don't know what quality gameplay is (their brains have been corrupted by years of playing shit mod).
+It's very underappreciated because most people are idiots and don't know what quality gameplay is (their brains have been corrupted by years of shit mod).

 ## numbersmod
 numbersmod is Bizzy's creation for numbers the numblers.
 It's played a lot more because his job is being a famous twitch streamer.
 His mod includes: